 The duration of the process depends on the nature of the complaint in question.
+An average time to deal with a complaint is up to one year.
 If the subject of the complaint is not within the scope of the authority of the Chancellor of Justice, the complainant shall be informed of this as soon as possible.
-The average time for processing a complaint is slightly over two months.

 What documentation should I include with my letter of complaint?

 The complaint will be handled faster if all relevant documents are filed along with the letter of complaint.
 If you are filing a complaint on behalf of another person/body, you should include a power of attorney.

 How can I find out what phase of the handling process my complaint is in?